April 14, 2021

 Osteoblasts also produce a substance containing collagen fibers, which give bone matrix its strength.
 Additionally, osteoblasts aid in the collection of calcium along the collagen fibers to build bones.
 The system is somewhat like making reinforced concrete, where the fibers act as metal rods that provide structure for the concrete mix of calcium.

 Simply adding tissue to the end of a bone would seem to be the easiest way to grow a longer bone, but it would interfere with the way your joints work.
-Instead, the body adds new material to the epiphyseal plate, or growth plate.
+Instead, the body adds new material to the epiphyseal plate or growth plate.
 Cartilage develops on one end of the growth plate, which is located near the end of a bone, and the addition of this cartilage pushes the end of the bone to make it longer.
 Ossification then hardens the cartilage at the other end to form hard bone.
 The process continues until the bones finish growing.
 The epiphyseal plate then calcifies and the bones cannot grow longer.

 Making bones grow in diameter is more straightforward – the body simply adds more bone tissue on top of old bone.
 To prevent bones from becoming too dense and heavy during growth, osteoblasts add bone tissue to the outer layer of bone tissue while osteoclasts remove some tissue from the inside of bones.

 Bones stop growing in length during puberty.
 In fact, your bones stop growing altogether at about age 25.
 Bone density and strength, however, continue to change during the course of your lifetime.
 They can heal and repair themselves in case you break one.
-Bones undergo constant renovation that somewhat resembles a construction zone, with osteoclasts carrying sections of old bone away while osteoblasts and osteocytes patch the newly created holes with fresh material.
+Bones undergo a constant renovation that somewhat resembles a construction zone, with osteoclasts carrying sections of old bone away while osteoblasts and osteocytes patch the newly created holes with fresh material.

 Bones are strong but they can break.
-Bones go through four basic stages of recovery after fracture.
+Bones go through four basic stages of recovery after a fracture.
 A fracture hematoma, or blood clot, develops first.
 The blood clot stabilizes the bone and prepares it for healing.
 The hematoma then turns into a soft callous that deposits calcium to help heal the bone.
 Osteoclasts and osteoblasts turn the soft callous into a bone callous.
 A hard shell develops over the fracture to protect and stabilize the bone as it heals.

 Keeping your bones strong can reduce your risk for fractures.
 As many as half of all women and one-quarter of all men will fracture a bone at some time because of osteoporosis, according to the Arthritis Foundation.
 Osteoporosis is a condition that causes bones to become weak and brittle.
 Fortunately, you can take steps to keep your bones strong and reduce your risk for fractures.

 Eat a healthy diet.
-Focus on foods that contain calcium and vitamins C, D and K. Low-fat dairy foods, fish, fruits and vegetables are good sources of these nutrients.
+Focus on foods that contain calcium and vitamins C, D, and K. Low-fat dairy foods, fish, fruits and vegetables are good sources of these nutrients.

 Reduce alcohol and soda intake.
 Limit alcohol intake to seven drinks per week for women and ten drinks weekly for men.
 Soda may reduce bone density.
 Replace soda with milk or calcium-fortified fruit juice.